J0wir/J0wir.github.io/_posts/2021-12-06-Cyberdefenders-CyberCorp-Case-1.md

 ![image](https://user-images.githubusercontent.com/95626414/144878901-5f7203e5-dda7-467b-85ab-c3c7916e6253.png)

 ### Question 4 - What is the PID of the process where malicious code was located at the moment of forensic artifacts acquisition?
-To answer this question I analysed the <b>pstree</b> output and noticed some intressting process being spanned by the parent process <b>winlogon.exe</b>.
+To answer this question I analysed the <b>pstree</b> output and noticed some intressting process being spawned by the parent process <b>winlogon.exe</b>.
 ![image](https://user-images.githubusercontent.com/95626414/145025813-ff2f764b-d463-42a7-8ab1-78425e8b5556.png)
 The PID of <b>winlogon.exe</b> was the correct answer.